philsupertramp/inet/README.md

 ## Usage
 ### Datasets
+To optain the data set, either contact me via [gh issue](https://github.com/philsupertramp/inet/issues/new) or through any other channel mentioned on my [gh page](https://github.com/philsupertramp), or by following the steps below.

 #### recreate a pre-labelled training set
 ##### Recreate the data set from iNaturalist Competition 2021
 You can find the iNaturalist Competition Data set at the bottom of [this page](https://github.com/visipedia/inat_comp/tree/master/2021).